fstrozzi/bioruby-pipengine/README.md

 PipEngine will then combine the data from the two YAML, generating the specific command lines of the selected steps and substituing all the placeholders to generate the final command lines.

 A shell script will be finally generated, for each sample, that will contain all the instructions to run a specific step of the pipeline plus the meta-data for the PBS scheduler.
+The shell scripts are written inside the directory specified on the ```output:``` key in the ```samples.yml``` file, the directory is created if it does not exist.

 If not invoked with the **-d** option (dry-run) PipEngine will directly submit the jobs to the PBS scheduler using the "qsub" command.